gawbul/pathlength/README.md

 If you have a version less than 2.7, you can get the latest python version for your system from http://www.python.org/.

-To check out from the git repository, get git for your system from [http://git-scm.com](http://git-scm.com) and run the following commands:
+To check out pathlength from the git repository, get **git** for your system from [http://git-scm.com](http://git-scm.com) and run the following commands:

 	$ git clone git@github.com:gawbul/pathlength.git
 	$ cd pathlength

-You can also simply download the pathlength.py file from [https://github.com/gawbul/pathlength/raw/master/pathlength.py](https://github.com/gawbul/pathlength/raw/master/pathlength.py).
+You can also simply download the pathlength.py file to a folder of your choosing from [https://github.com/gawbul/pathlength/raw/master/pathlength.py](https://github.com/gawbul/pathlength/raw/master/pathlength.py).

 # Dependencies

 The pathlength.py program requires an additional dependency for plotting the output data.
-To install **matplotlib** you should visit the following website.
+To install **matplotlib** you should visit the following website and follow the instructions their.

 [http://matplotlib.org/users/installing.html](http://matplotlib.org/users/installing.html)